You are here

 - Before applying, applicants should review MassArt's admissions standards

-- The priority deadline for Fall 2020 is February 1, 2020.
-Students applying for Early Action should submit all items by December 1, 2019.
-Although the priority deadline has passed, applications are still being considered on a space-available basis for Fall 2020; please submit all requirements as soon as possible.
+- The priority deadline for Fall 2021 is February 1, 2021.
+Students applying for Early Action should submit all items by December 1, 2020.

 Students should apply online by completing the Common Application.
 The application form and $70 fee must be submitted to be considered for admission.